a1arakkal/dissertation_projects/notes/opioid overdose project notes.md

 ## Innovations
 * Truven nationwide data, large sample size.
 Not limiting to just youths or adolescents.
 * Instead of just using MME, intereact number of pills (or pathes or ml) by MME/pill (or per patch or per ml) to get at the amont dispensed.
-We could use days supply by after talking to Ryan, he made me realize that days supply is not really accurate.
+We could use days supply but after talking to Ryan, he made me realize that days supply is not really accurate.
 * Look at interaction between exposure and age (like in the CDIFF paper)
 * If possible stratify by fatal and non-fatal?
 * Maybe also look at both overdoses and dependence abuse sperately?